 Why Do Cats Always Land On Their Feet

-However, the answer came in 1894, when Etienne-Jules Marey (a french scientist) discovered this was not the case.
-Using a chronophotographic camera, he managed to capture a cat’s fall, then he was able to watch in slow-motion and see how cats land on their feet.
+However, the answer came in 1894, when Étienne-Jules Marey (a French scientist) discovered this wasn’t the case.
+He used a slow motion camera to captured a cat’s fall.
+Then he was able to watch frame by frame and analyze how cats manage to land on their feet.

 Let’s have a look in one-tenth of a second at how a cat is moving its body on its way down.
 First twirls like a dancer the front part of the body and then separately the back end.
-Slowing the descent like a parachutist and extending the claws so that will not slip when landing.
+Slowing the descent and extending the claws so that he won’t slip while landing.
 Finally flexes the back to absorb the shock of impact.

 However, the height of the cat’s fall has a large impact on if cats always land on their feet.
 According to a study done in 1987, where the New York City Animal Medical Centre analyzed vet records of cats that had fallen from multi-story buildings, the statistics were unbelievable.
 Most of the cats landed on concrete, and yet 90% of all those survived the fall, and only 37% of them required emergency care.